WeArePotential/alliance-evidence-map/README.md

 ## Build

 Build the app for production using `npm run build` which updates the `dist` directory.
 Upload the `dist` directory to your web server.

+## Data

+There are three CSV files:

+- `evidence-map.csv` which is the main data sheet containing a list of studies
+- `interventions.csv` which contains a list of interventions.
+Each intervention has a category (e.g. `HIV prevention, care and treatment interventions`)
+- `outcomes.csv` which contains a list of outcomes.
+Each outcome has a category (e.g. `Individual-level outcomes`)

+Each study (in `evidence-map.csv`) has an `Interventions` and an `Outcomes` value consisting of a semi-colon separated list of ids.
+Each id links to a row in `interventions.csv` and `outcomes.csv` respectively.